Climate and Average Weather Year Round in Mazatlán Mexico

 Based on the beach/pool score, the best time of year to visit Mazatlán for hot-weather activities is from mid May to mid June.

-The hot season lasts for 4.6 months, from June 7 to October 28, with an average daily high temperature above 88°F. The hottest day of the year is July 26, with an average high of 90°F and low of 77°F.
+The hot season lasts for 4.6 months, from June 7 to October 28, with an average daily high temperature above 88°F. The hottest month of the year in Mazatlán is July, with an average high of 90°F and low of 77°F.

-The cool season lasts for 3.5 months, from December 12 to March 28, with an average daily high temperature below 81°F. The coldest day of the year is January 23, with an average low of 55°F and high of 79°F.
+The cool season lasts for 3.5 months, from December 12 to March 28, with an average daily high temperature below 81°F. The coldest month of the year in Mazatlán is January, with an average low of 56°F and high of 79°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.